 Admire The Church Of Santa Maria Novella

 If you are arriving in Florence on the train, then you will have no struggle in seeing the Church of Santa Maria Novella, as it is located right in front of the main railway station.
 It is a stunning church, and is a wonderful example of Renaissance architecture.

 Explore The Countryside Of Tuscany

 Florence is the capital of Italy’s Tuscany region, but that doesn’t mean there’s nothing else to do.
 Tuscany is known for its beautiful countryside full of rolling hills and vineyards.
+But that isn’t all!
+There are many things in Tuscany such as hot springs and magical castles that you are going to want to see, if possible!
 Exploring the countryside will be easiest if you are driving, but is possible to take public transportation to some of the villages.
 For ideas on what to do in Tuscany, check out this Tuscany road trip.

 Where To Stay In Florence:

 Florence is much smaller than Rome so if you are staying in the city center there really are no bad places to stay!
+We even have an entire post on where to stay in Tuscany which includes Florence!
 Hotels in Florence range from affordable to luxury options.
 You can get a really nice hotel in the city center of Florence for a very reasonable price.

 How Long To Spend In Florence During Your 14 Days In Italy: